scharlau/Parsing/README.md

 3. Round three should be adding in the 'status.cvs' file to tie together the bears with their current status.

 ## Reading a CSV file
 This is a common approach to working with open data, which is available in this format.
-There are methods available to read each row, and to parse them into objects for your application using http://ruby-doc.org/stdlib-2.4.2/libdoc/csv/rdoc/CSV.html You can also find more at https://www.sitepoint.com/guide-ruby-csv-library-part/
+There are methods available to read each row, and to parse them into objects for your application using http://ruby-doc.org/stdlib-2.4.2/libdoc/csv/rdoc/CSV.html You can also find more at https://www.sitepoint.com/guide-ruby-csv-library-part/ and you can also explore CVSReader gem https://github.com/csv11/csvreader which works better too.
+Look at the reasons for issues around the standard library at https://github.com/csv11/docs/blob/master/why-the-csv-stdlib-is-broken.md

 We can start with generating a seed file to move the data.
 We do that with the command